For the Love of Travel

 Pavilion Mall in Kuala Lumpur

 Pavilion Mall in Kuala Lumpur.
-Photo: Andrew Sepie
+Photo: Supplied

 In fact, you could spend the entire day there and still not cover it all.
 Easily accessible with a swath of public transport nearby, it is worth just standing on the ground floor and gazing up at what really looks like a mini city.
 Outside Pavilion is a spectacular water fountain called the Grand Bloom of Fulfilment, which underscores Malaysia’s diversity.
 Three bowls, and the water flowing between them, symbolise Malaysia’s multiracial culture and the coming together of Malay, Indian, and Chinese peoples.
 The popularity and significance of this fountain is obvious, highlighted by the people continually gathering beside with reverential expressions.

-River of Life, Kuala Lumpur.
+Four Seasons Kuala Lumpur.
 Photo: Supplied

 An array of Markets and Bazaars